 - Make more of that format.

-It's less glamorous than "post more" — and it's why it works.
-More on metrics: the 7 metrics that actually matter.
+Less glamorous than "post more," and that is why it works.
+More on metrics: the seven metrics that actually matter.